-Ridley & Hall have excellent Family & Matrimonial and Care Proceedings & Adoption teams which have been recommended by the legal publication the Legal 500.
+Ridley & Hall has excellent Family & Matrimonial and Care Proceedings & Adoption teams which have been recommended by the legal publication the Legal 500.
 We specialise in divorce, financial relief, children, grandparents’ issues and kinship care.

 We have nationally-recognised expertise in Community Care Law, supporting individuals and families in their challenges to local authorities.